 One of the main complaints regarding CFEngine is that the learning curve is very steep.
 Puppet's model-driven approach means a smaller learning curve, which makes it a preferred option for sysadmins with limited coding experience.
 The model-driven approach also takes on a lot of the responsibility for dependency management.
 Some argue that this can result in unexpected behaviour though and has its limits.

 Puppet’s edge here is avoiding specific nuances across operating systems, which exist when using CFEngine.
 In general, both Puppet and CFEngine offer broad cross-platform support.
-Take a look at the following for in-depth information regarding specific OS options:

 Puppet and CFEngine both have strong user communities, as they are both mature tools.
 CFEngine has a strong international presence, headquartered in Oslo, with several US offices as well.